PerseusKyogre09/Neural-Nexus/README.md

 - Make sure to set `NEXT_PUBLIC_APP_ENV=production`
 - Redeploy your application to apply the changes

-## 📊 Monitoring and Analytics (Keep Tabs on the Vibes) 📊
+## Monitoring and Analytics

 Both Supabase and Firebase provide tools to monitor your application:

-1. **Supabase Dashboard**: Track database usage, API calls, and authentication 📈
+1. **Supabase Dashboard**: Track database usage, API calls, and authentication
-2. **Firebase Analytics** (if using): Track user engagement and app usage 📉
+2. **Firebase Analytics** (if using): Track user engagement and app usage
-3. **Vercel Analytics**: Monitor page performance and user metrics 🚀
+3. **Vercel Analytics**: Monitor page performance and user metrics

-## ⚡ Edge Functions vs. Serverless Functions (Tech Talk) ⚡
+## Edge Functions vs. Serverless Functions

 This app uses both Edge Functions (for lightweight operations) and standard serverless functions (for heavier processing):

-- **Edge Functions**: Fast, lightweight API routes that run globally close to users 🌎
+- **Edge Functions**: Fast, lightweight API routes that run globally close to users
-- **Serverless Functions**: More powerful Node.js environments for database operations and complex processing 💪
+- **Serverless Functions**: More powerful Node.js environments for database operations and complex processing

-## 🔐 Web3 Wallet Integration (Crypto Vibes) 🔐
+## Web3 Wallet Integration

 Neural Nexus includes a lightweight wallet connection system through the `SimpleCryptoProvider`.
 This replaces the previous TonConnect implementation.